pidcodes/pidcodes.github.com/howto.md

  - Containing schematics or source code for a device with a USB interface...
  - Licensed under a recognized open source or open source hardware license.
 Your source code repository must contain a LICENSE file attesting to this fact.

+If your project involves both hardware and software, both need to be licensed under recognised OSS and OSHW licenses.
+If your project involves only one or the other, we may ask for further justification as to why you need a PID associated with your software project / development board instead of allowing end-users to request their own.

 If your project doesn't yet meet these requirements, please hold off requesting a PID until it does.
 Don't worry, we're not likely to run out of PIDs soon.

 ## 1. Fork us